• Skip to primary navigation

 This recipe is so easy to make and requires just 10 simple ingredients.
 And, it’s completely oil-free.

-• Soy Curls: I think this is one of THE best meat replacements I have ever found.
-It’s whole soy beans, loaded with protein, and has the best texture.
+• Soy Curls: this is one of THE best meat replacements I have ever found.
+It’s whole soybeans, loaded with protein, and has the best texture.

-• Onion: when sautéed with this recipe it adds a depth of flavor and adds a sweet smoky element as well.
+• Onion: when sautéed with this recipe, it adds a depth of flavor and a sweet, smoky element.

 • Soy Sauce: the salty and savory element of this recipe.
-Be sure and use low-sodium soy sauce if possible.
+Be sure to use low-sodium soy sauce if possible.

-• Rice Vinegar: less acidic than some other vinegars and adds a mellow, sweet flavor to marinades.
+• Rice Vinegar: less acidic than some other vinegar and adds a mellow, sweet flavor to marinades.
 I would not recommend using apple cider vinegar or white vinegar.

-• Ginger: for adding brightness and depth of flavor.
-I used ground ginger but you could use fresh ginger if your prefer.
+• Ginger: This is used to add brightness and depth of flavor.
+I used ground ginger, but you could use fresh ginger if you prefer.

-• Garlic: minced garlic is very important flavoring element especially in recipes that use marinades.
+• Garlic: minced garlic is an essential flavoring element, especially in marinade recipes.

-• Spice: red pepper flakes black pepper are used for “heat” in this recipe.
+• Spice: red pepper flakes and black pepper are used for “heat” in this recipe.

 Soy curls and onions in skillet.